MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ---
 # Requests limits and allocations

-Effective October 2019, to help ensure service levels, availability and quality, there are entitlement limits to the number of requests users can make each day across model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service), Power Apps, Power Automate, AI Builder, and Power Virtual Agents.
+Effective October 2019, to help ensure service levels, availability and quality, there are entitlement limits to the number of requests users can make each day across customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), Power Apps, Power Automate, AI Builder, and Power Virtual Agents.

 ## What is a Microsoft Power Platform request?